U.S. stocks higher at close of trade; Dow Jones Industrial Average up 1.09% By Investing.com - Up News Info

 The top performers on the NASDAQ Composite were LM Funding America Inc (NASDAQ:) which rose 38.08% to 4.750, Waitr Holdings Inc (NASDAQ:) which was up 37.86% to settle at 1.4200 and Jasper Therapeutics Inc (NASDAQ:) which gained 31.57% to close at 16.420.

-Falling stocks outnumbered advancing ones on the New York Stock Exchange by 1633 to 1568 and 125 ended unchanged; on the Nasdaq Stock Exchange, 2069 fell and 1507 advanced, while 164 ended unchanged.
+Falling stocks outnumbered advancing ones on the New York Stock Exchange by 0 to 0; on the Nasdaq Stock Exchange, 0 fell and 0 advanced.

 The , which measures the implied volatility of S&P 500 options, was down 3.32% to 16.30 a new 1-month low.